DISSERTATION RESEARCH FUNDING

 Requests for out-of-cycle support, for nominal amounts designed to assist with unforeseen dissertation research expenses, are welcome and will be considered on a case-by-case basis.
 Proposals with budgets, or general Inquiries, may be sent directly to the Canada Program: Canada@wcfia.harvard.edu.

 The Canada Program will award undergraduate thesis research grants of up to $4,000 each for field research in Canada.
 Recipients of the grants will be named Undergraduate Research Fellows and are expected to present their thesis research at a conference in the spring semester before their theses are due.

 Requests for out-of-cycle support for nominal amounts, designed to assist with unforeseen thesis-research expenses, are considered on a case-by-case basis.
 Inquiries, which will be reviewed and evaluated as needed, should be sent directly to the Canada Program.

-The Canada Program invites proposals from Harvard faculty, departments, and schools across the University for research funding, and for hosting short-term visiting scholars, policy practitioners, and public figures who are engaged in Canadian comparative topics.
-Visiting Canadianists would be welcome to present at Harvard faculty workshops or conferences, or to offer guest lectures for Harvard undergraduate and graduate students.
-The Canada Program has supported numerous visits by guests, whose presence on campus contributed to a greater understanding of Canada's role in North America, including Madame Justice Rosalie Abella of Canada's Supreme Court, and Philosopher, Charles Taylor.
+The Canada Program invites proposals from Harvard faculty, departments, and schools across the University, for research funding or for hosting short-term visiting scholars, policy practitioners, and public figures who are engaged in Canadian comparative topics.
+Visiting Canadianists are welcome to present at Harvard faculty workshops or conferences, or to offer guest lectures for Harvard undergraduate and graduate students.
+The Canada Program has supported numerous visits by guests, whose presence on campus contributed to a greater understanding of Canada's role in North America, including Madame Justice Rosalie Abella of Canada's Supreme Court, and Canadian political philosopher, Charles Taylor.

 Proposals for funding should include a brief description of the intellectual goals of the short-term visit, a budget, and should be submitted to: email@example.com.